softplus/openbk_webapp/README.md

 https://openbekeniot.github.io/webapp/

+The code is in the gh-pages branch!

-The web app is initialted by a very simple webpage on the device at http://(IP)/app
+The web app is initialed by a very simple webpage on the device at http://(IP)/app

 Currently the address the device uses is hardcoded, but soon there will be a configuration, so you can host locally on your LAN for more security.